 Check with your doctor to see if you need to adjust your medications

 Some medications can interfere with your recovery.
 Your doctor will give you detailed information about what medications you need to stop taking in the days leading up to your surgery.

-Common types of medicines patients need to avoid for a certain amount of time before surgery include:
+Common types of medicines patients need to stop taking for a certain amount of time before surgery include:

 - Blood thinners – Blood thinners (or anticoagulants) can increase your risk of bleeding.

 - Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) – NSAIDs like ibuprofen or aspirin can also increase your risk of bleeding.

 - Other medications – Some types of antidepressants and medicines that help with neurological conditions called monoamine oxidase inhibitors (MAOIs) can interfere with anesthesia.

 - Supplements – Make sure to also talk to your doctor about any other vitamins or supplements you’re taking.
 They’ll let you know if it’s safe to use those leading up to surgery.

 You’ll need someone to take you home after your procedure.
 A week before surgery, arrange a ride – most patients typically get a ride from a loved one.

 If you need help finding a ride, let us know.
 The team at TRIA can help you find resources to make sure you get home comfortably and safely after surgery.